Program Assessment at WSU

 General Education Assessment

-WSU’s general education program, known as University Core Requirements (UCORE), helps students acquire broad knowledge of the wider world that complements their specific areas of study.
+WSU’s general education program, known as UCORE, helps students acquire broad knowledge of the wider world that complements their specific areas of study.
 UCORE Assessment is intended to help faculty, departments, and university leadership determine to what extent undergraduates are achieving WSU’s Seven Learning Goals of Undergraduate Education, in the context of the UCORE curriculum.
 ACE supports UCORE assessment by managing specific assessment-related initiatives, data analysis, and reporting.
 See the UCORE Assessment website for more information.

 - Who is responsible for undergraduate degree program assessment at WSU?